- Please note - We reserve the right to close this advert earlier than advertised if we receive a high volume of applications.

 Prospective officers and staff must be held to a higher standard of behaviour and accountability than members of the public, and that therefore their right to privacy can be fettered in certain circumstances.
 This is to ensure that members of the police are fully aware and accountable for the unique powers entrusted to them and the standards of professional behaviour they swear to uphold.

-Hours - Full Time: Postings at Lloyd house will be to 24/7 shift pattern, all other locations will be a combination of 2 earlies, 2 days, 2 lates and 4 days off and all include weekend working.
+Hours Postings at Lloyd house will be to 24/7 shift pattern.
+Any other locations will be a combination of shifts, and will include weekend working.

 Medical: Appointment to this role will be dependent upon successfully completing medical checks, which may include a drugs test and hearing test.